HusseinMalingha/roadside-resq/README.md

 ## Admin Credentials

-The Garage Admin role is assigned if the logged-in user's email matches `husseinmalingha@gmail.com` or their phone number matches `+256759794023`.
+The Garage Admin role is assigned if the logged-in user's email matches `husseinmalingha@gmail.com`.
 Other staff roles (Mechanic, Customer Relations) are managed via the `staffMembers` collection in Firestore and assigned by an Admin.

 ---